The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Core Arguments

 Above we assumed that we get the exact same clause with coinciding negations twice only if we already have more than $2^k$ clauses with the same set of $k$ variables.
 Although this is arguably a reasonable assumption for the model, we can make a similar argument without it.
 Assume instead that for each variable, we choose the positive and negative literal uniformly at random, independently of all other choices.
 Moreover, assume for an increasing function $f$, that there are $f(n)$ clauses that have the same set of $k$ variables.
 With the above balls into bins argument, we, e.g., have $f(n) \in \Omega(\frac{\log n}{\log\log n})$.
 Then the probability that there is a combination of positive and negative literals that we did not see at least once is at most $2^k (1 - 2^{-k})^{f(n)}$.
 This probability goes to $0$ for $n\to \infty$, i.e., \aas, there is an unsatisfiable subformula of constant size~$2^k$.

-\paragraph{Higher Dimension and Weighted Variables.}
+\subsubsection{Higher Dimension and Weighted Variables}

-At the core of our argument lies the fact that order-$k$ Voronoi diagrams have linear complexity.
-As already mentioned in Section~\ref{sec:results-voronoi-diagrams}, this is no longer true for order-$k$ Voronoi diagrams in higher dimensions or if the variables have multiplicative weights.
-A formal argument for why this property breaks is in Section~\ref{sec:lower-bound-voronoi}.
-However, for sites distributed uniformly at random, we show in Section~\ref{sec:expect-numb-regions} that the complexity can be expected to be linear in the total weight, even in the more general setting.
+At the core of our argument lies the fact that order-$k$ Voronoi diagrams have linear complexity in the plane.
+As already mentioned in Section~\ref{sec:results-voronoi-diagrams}, this is no longer true for order-$k$ Voronoi diagrams in higher dimensions or if the variables have multiplicative weights. \shortOrLong{}{A formal argument for why this property breaks is in Section~\ref{sec:lower-bound-voronoi}.} However, for sites distributed uniformly at random, we \shortOrLong{can show}{show in Section~\ref{sec:expect-numb-regions}} that the complexity can be expected to be linear in the total weight, even in the more general setting.
 Thus, using that the variables have random positions (a requirement we did not need before), we can apply the above argument to obtain low proof complexity.

-\paragraph{Non-Zero Temperature.}
+\subsubsection{Non-Zero Temperature}

 Non-zero temperatures make it so that clauses do not necessarily contain the $k$ closest variables.
 Instead, variables are included with probabilities depending on the distance.
-Thus, we cannot simply look at the order-$k$ Voronoi diagram to determine which variables are contained in a given clause.
-We resolve this issue in Section~\ref{sec:geometric-model-with-temperature}.
-For this, we call a clause \emph{nice}, if it behaves as it would in the $T = 0$ case, i.e., if it includes the $k$ closest variables.
-In Section~\ref{sec:expected-number-nice-clause} we show that, in expectation, a constant fraction of clauses is actually nice.
-Moreover, in Section~\ref{sec:conc-nice-claus}, we show that the number of nice clauses is concentrated around its expectation.
+Thus, we cannot simply look at the order-$k$ Voronoi diagram to determine which variables are contained in a given clause. \shortOrLong{To resolve this,}{We resolve this issue in Section~\ref{sec:geometric-model-with-temperature}.
+For this,} we call a clause \emph{nice}, if it behaves as it would in the $T = 0$ case, i.e., if it includes the $k$ closest variables. \shortOrLong{We can show that,}{In Section~\ref{sec:expected-number-nice-clause} we show that,} in expectation, a constant fraction of clauses is actually nice.
+Moreover, \shortOrLong{we can show}{in Section~\ref{sec:conc-nice-claus}, we show} that the number of nice clauses is concentrated around its expectation.
 With this, we can apply the same arguments as before to only the nice clauses, of which we have linearly many, to obtain a low proof complexity.